amrdesai/rock-paper-scissors/README.md

 - User v/s Computer.
 - Computer hand is generated when user makes selection.
 - User can set winning score limit.
-- User can restart game when the game is over
+- User can restart game when the game is over.